The Southwest High School PTSA Bylaws were adopted by the PTSA membership at the January 2015 PTSA executive board meeting.

 Submit the books for an annual audit at least two weeks before the annual meeting in June, at which new officers assume duties or upon change of the treasurer officer, to an auditor or an auditing committee of not fewer than three members, who, satisfied that the treasurer’s annual report is correct, shall sign a statement of that fact at the end of the report;

-Be responsible for the maintenance of such books of account and records as conform to the requirements of Article V, Section 4 of these Bylaws and State Bylaws, Article VI, Section 5;
+Be responsible for the maintenance of such books of account and records as conform to the requirements of Article V, Section 4 of these Bylaws; and State Bylaws, Article VI, Section 5;

-Section 6.
-The V.P.
-Speakers shall:
+Section 4.
+The Speaker Coordinator shall:

 Research and network for topics and speakers (3 or 4 per yr.);